San Francisco Breast Augmentation

 Q: What should I keep in mind when looking for breast augmentation near me?

 A: You should look for plastic surgeons who specialize in breast surgery and have a long history of experience in producing excellent results.
 You should always ask for credentials and breast augmentation before and after photos to make sure you know the quality of results you can expect.
 Always look for your chosen plastic surgeon on their board’s website to verify their qualification and experience.

 Q: How does breast augmentation affect breast feeding?

 A: Every woman is different, but breast augmentation can be performed without too much affect on the ability of the woman to breast feed afterwards.
-Complications, if any, usually arise due to trauma to the surrounding breast tissue rather than the implant itself, so be sure to let Dr. Sieber know of your future plans for breast feeding after augmentation so that he can take the appropriate precautions.
+Complications, if any, usually arise due to trauma to the surrounding breast tissue rather than the implant itself, so be sure to let San Francisco plastic surgeon, Dr. Sieber, know of your future plans for breast feeding after augmentation so that he can take the appropriate precautions.